adelphi-ed-tech/au-courses/courses/digital-literacies.md

 Digital Images

 :   We live in a visual culture, and the ability to communicate using images is essential.
 The verb, "to photoshop" something has become common place in our society.
 Everyone's portfolio must contain a **collage** where they exhibit their skills in digital image editing: cropping, scaling, selecting, composting, using layers, combining text and images.
-In addition to these _technical_ requirements, your collage must also strive for expressive content, common in our study of new media: playfulness, non-linearity and multiplicty, irony/paradox, etc.
+In addition to these _technical_ requirements, your collage must also strive for expressive content, common in our study of new media: playfulness, non-linearity and multiplicity, irony/paradox, etc.

 Digital Video and Audio